awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 | *VPC CIDR* | *listener* | *listener* | Allow responses to clients \(`ip` target type\) |
 | *VPC CIDR* | *health check* | 1024\-65535 | Allow health check traffic |

-The network ACLs associated with the subnets for your load balancer must allow the following traffic\.
+The network ACLs associated with the subnets for your load balancer must allow the following traffic for an internet\-facing load balancer\.

 **Recommended rules for load balancer subnets**